k-agrawal/aksworkshop/README.md

-In this module, you'll go through tasks to deploy a multicontainer application to Kubernetes on Azure Kubernetes Service (AKS).
+In this project, you'll go through tasks to deploy a multicontainer application to Kubernetes on Azure Kubernetes Service (AKS).

-You'll use your Azure subscription to deploy the resources in this workshop.
+You'll use Azure to deploy the resources in this workshop.
 To estimate the expected costs for these resources, see the preconfigured Azure Calculator estimate  of the resources that you'll deploy.

 Learning objectives

-In this module, you will:
+In this project, you will: